ericholtz/Brogue/README.md

 		Members: Silas, Gabe, Alex, Eric
 		Description: A modern recreation of the original Rogue.
 		Table of contents: Work in progress
-		Engin: Godot
+		Engine: Godot

 	## Rogue ##
-		Here is a link to Wiki witch has more details on the original rouge.
+		Here is a link to Wiki which has more details on the original rouge.
 		(https://en.wikipedia.org/wiki/Rogue_(video_game))

 	## Game Deatails ##